logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 To read more about Lambda Extensions, [click here](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html).
 The Logz.io Lambda extension for logs, uses the AWS Extensions API and [AWS Logs API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-logs-api.html), and sends your Lambda Function Logs directly to your Logz.io account.

-This repo is based on the [AWS lambda extensions sample](https://github.com/aws-samples/aws-lambda-extensions/tree/main/python-example-logs-api-extension/extensions).
+This repo is based on the [AWS lambda extensions sample](https://github.com/aws-samples/aws-lambda-extensions).
+This extension is written in Go, but can be run with runtimes that support extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html).

 ### Prerequisites

-* Lambda function with supported runtime for extensions (`python 3.7`, `python 3.8`).
+* Lambda function with [supported runtime](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) for extensions.
 * AWS Lambda limitations: A function can use up to five layers at a time.
 The total unzipped size of the function and all layers cannot exceed the unzipped deployment package size limit of 250 MB.

+### Important notes:
+* If the extension won't have enough time to receive logs from AWS Logs API, it may send the logs in the next invocation of the Lambda function.
+So if you want that all the logs will be sent by the end of your function's run, you'll need to add at the end of your Lambda function code a sleep interval that will allow the extension enough time to do it's job.
+* Due to [Lambda's execution environment lifecycle](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html), the extension is being invoked on two events - `INVOKE` and `SHUTDOWN`.
+That means that if your Lambda function goes into the `SHUTDOWN` phase, the extension will run and if there are logs in it's queue, it will send them.

 ### Extension deployment options